How to use natural cleansing balms properly to avoid skin problems and why you shouldn't use balms containing beeswax on your face

 I have been trying out natural beauty products for decades and in that time I have tried many natural cleansing balms.
-It's fair to say that I haven't got on too well with a lot of them.
+It's fair to say that I haven't done too well with a lot of them!

 I've had pimples, spots, rashes, full blown break-outs and even acne!

 It took me some time to sort out what made a good cleansing balm and what ingredients to avoid in them.